 United wants to segment business class revenue more

-So, what new restrictions will come with these basic fares?
+So, what new restrictions come with these basic fares?
 Travelers booking the basic fares in Polaris business class:

 It’s also interesting (and perhaps logical) to note that Polaris Lounge access is on the chopping block.
-United just announced that the forward cabin on premium transcontinental flights will soon be marketed as Polaris, meaning those passengers will finally get Polaris Lounge access.
+United recently announced that the forward cabin on premium transcontinental flights will soon be marketed as Polaris, meaning those passengers will finally get Polaris Lounge access.
 One wondered how crowding would be handled in light of that, and I guess these basic fares are one way to address that.

 Will customers benefit from basic business class fares?